brootaylor/brootaylor-v3/src/_content/pages/now.md

 summary: "A place to log what I've got on the go right now&hellip;ish.
 It could be about anything really.
 Like work related stuff, what I'm reading, listening to, watching, learning, planning, and reflecting on."
 # Populates the opening / `lead` text on a page
 lead:
-  - It's winter here in the UK.
-The day's are short and the cold, wind and rain is a daily feature.
+  - It's the beginning of spring here in the UK.
-  - I'm missing the warmth of the sun but there is something to be said <em>(sometimes)</em> about cosy evenings by a fire with a good book or movie.
+  - The day's are getting a bit longer and the weather is improving.
+Even had a few chances to sip my morning coffee in the garden feeling the sun on my face. 😎

 bodyClass: "now"

 dateShow: true # Show the date in the header for this page
 date: 2024-03-29T16:10:27.631Z
-updated: 2026-02-17T17:39:27.631Z
+updated: 2026-03-16T12:32:27.631Z

 location:
   locality: Home